ibm-cloud-docs/satellite/loc-vmware-create-auto.md

 4. Enter the values that you previously collected.
 5. Review the **Satellite location** details.
 6. In the **Summary** pane, review the cost estimate.
 7. Click **Create location**.
-Your location might take about 30 minutes to finish provisioning.
+Your location takes about 30 minutes to finish provisioning.
 8. Optional: To review the provisioning progress, review the logs in the {{site.data.keyword.bpshort}} workspace that is automatically created for you.
     1. Click **Manage in Schematics**.
 If you see an error, navigate to the [{{site.data.keyword.bpshort}} workspaces console](https://cloud.ibm.com/schematics/workspaces){: external} and click the name of your workspace, such as `us.east.cartOrder...`.
     2. From the **Activity** tab, find the current activity row and click **View log** to review the log details.